eltonbautista/eltonbautista/README.md

                <img src="https://img.shields.io/badge/-demo-purple?style=for-the-badge&color=3C005A"/>
             </a>
          </p>
          <p><strong>BaaS</strong> — A photo-tagging game used to practice BaaS concepts, as well as learn security protocols, and further my knowledge on Rest APIS.
 The project features a custom profanity filter that I wrote myself which prevents users from adding a list of up to 450 words onto the scoreboard.
-Written with: ReactJS, Firebase, Jest, CSS3, HTML5</p>
+Built with: ReactJS, Firebase, Jest, CSS3, HTML5</p>
       </div>
    </td>
    </tr>